run-ai/docs/docs/admin/runai-setup/advanced/sso.md

 Run:AI supports SSO using the [SAML 2.0](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language){target=_blank} protocol.
 When SSO is configured, the system is accessible via single-sign on __only__.

 !!!
-Important Note
+Caution
     Single sign-on is only available with SaaS installations where the tenant has been created post-January 2022 or any Self-hosted installation of release 2.0.58 or upwards.
+If you are using single sign-on with older versions of Run:AI, please contact Run:AI customer support

 ## Terminology